Revelations (Alvin Ailey): Section 1 - Pilgrim of Sorrow

 The first section, “Pilgrim of Sorrow” begins in total stillness.
 As the stage lights up, the earthy colours of the costumes and backdrop become apparent.
 These drab colors symbolise the earth, as Ailey's intentions were to portray people attempting to rise up from the ground.
 The motions of these dancers also add to the portrayal of rising.
 The choreography contains a lot of arms reaching, as people reach upward to rise.
 The contractions choreographed in the piece portray the strength that these people must exert to try to be free, however they are unable to reach that freedom, shown by the dancers falling to their knees.
 Aside from falling to the knees, this section of dance has the most floor work and grounded movement, symbolising the low state of mind that the characters have.
 During the duet part of this section, the lyrics “fix me Jesus” are repeatedly sung, showing that these dancers are asking for help.
 The "pilgrim of sorrow" also represents a bird trying to be free but never is.
-This dance uses a lot of team work.
+This duet utilizes a large amount of partnering.

 Section 2 - Take me to the Water

 The next section of the dance, “Take me to the Water” is partially set to the spiritual "Wade in the Water", which was commonly used among slaves to signal a planned riverbank escape.
 The dance conveys a ceremonial baptism, focusing on purity.
 A large group of dancers clad in white sweep onto the stage as baptismal agents—a tree branch to sweep the earth and a white cloth to cleanse the sky—lead a processional to the stream of purification.
 This can be seen with the white and pale blue costumes, ribbons on stage, and backdrops, as the color white symbolizes purity, heaven, and illumination.
 To the strains of "Wade in the Water," a devotional leader bearing a large umbrella baptizes a young couple at a river, represented by yards of billowing blue silk stretched across the stage.
 The lyrics, along with the rolling movements of the arms and silk add to the importance of water in this dance.
 The white umbrella is symbolic of water and baptism.
 This movement is grounded but not floor work, exemplifying the middle stage between grief and joy.
 There is much reaching in this portion of the piece as well, showing how these dancers still yearn and fight to achieve joy.
 A raucous ceremony is followed by the meditative solo "I Wanna Be Ready" which communicates a devout man's preparations for death.
-Created by Ailey in collaborations with its original dancer James Trite, the solo builds on exercises derived from the Horton modern dance technique.
+Created by Ailey in collaborations with its original dancer James Truitte, the solo builds on exercises derived from the Horton modern dance technique.